-All students are expected to attend school for the entire school day and maintain a class/course schedule to fulfill each period of the day.
+All students are expected to attend school for the entire school day and maintain a full class schedule.
 Exceptions may be made occasionally by the campus principal for students in grades 9-12 who meet specific criteria and receive parental consent to enroll in less than a full-day's schedule.